fonoster/routr/docs/configuration/general.md

 Routr supports `tcp`, `udp`, `tls`, `sctp`, `ws`, and `wss` as transport protocols.

-The server requires of at least one transport protocol to be able to operate.
+To operate, the server requires of at least one transport protocol.
 To bind a transport protocol to an specific IP address you can use the `spec.transport.bindAddr`, otherwise the `spec.bindAddr` will be use.